basisproject/paper/src/part3/03-currency-interface.md

 TODO

-#### Currency tracking
+### Currency tracking

-When a company needs to buy something from capitalist markets, it spends currency out of a [capital pool](#capital-pools) to do so.
+When a company needs to buy something from capitalist markets, it spends currency out of a [capital pool][capital-pools] to do so.
 The cost of this currency, like all other costs, is tracked by Basis.
-This is covered in more detail in [the banking section](#currency-tracking-1).
+This is covered in more detail in [the banking section][banking-part3].

 TODO